 In the past, sellers could make some extra cash out of a car sale if the vehicle still had a few months’ tax on it — this is no longer the case as the tax will automatically expire as soon as the car is sold.
-To avoid misleading any potential buyers, you should no longer advertise your car as taxed, even if you still have a tax disc with a future date on it.
+To avoid misleading any potential buyers, you should no longer advertise your car as taxed, even if you’ve only just paid for a full six months’ or years’ tax.

 Buying a used car

 When buying a used car, make sure you don’t fall for any sellers’ claims that the vehicle is taxed.
-Even if you buy a car with an in-date tax disc, this will now be invalidated as soon as you take ownership of the car.
+Even if the buyer has just taxed the car, this will now be invalidated as soon as you transfer ownership

 How to tax a car